-- 1. The originator obtains an X.509-compliant certificate from a global certification authority. - 2.
-The originator develops source code or modifies previously signed source code. - 1.
-If the code has not been previously signed, the source code file is designated as the baseline version. - 2.
-If the code has been previously signed, sufficient information is documented and available to the recipient to allow the changes to be undone to revert to any of the previous versions created since the initial baseline version, though versions must be undone in the reverse order that they were signed. - 3.
+- 1. The originator obtains an X.509 (ISO/IEC 9594-8)-compliant certificate from a global certification authority. - 2.
+The originator develops source code or modifies signed previous source code. - a.
+If the code has not been signed previously, the source code file is designated as the baseline version. - b.
+If the code has been signed previously, sufficient information is documented and available to the recipient to allow the changes to be undone to revert to any of the previous versions created since the initial baseline version, though versions must be undone in the reverse order that they were signed. - 3.
 The originator generates a digital signature on the source code using his/her private key and a signature technique such as those specified in ISO/IEC 9796 or ISO/IEC 14888. - 4.
 The source code file and its associated digital signature are transmitted to the recipient. - 5.
 The recipient obtains a trusted copy of the public key of the originator.
-This can be achieved by the recipient obtaining a copy of the public key certificate of the originator, and verifying it using a trusted copy of the public key of the CA that generated the certificate. - The recipient verifies the digital signature using the originator's public key.
+This can be achieved by the recipient obtaining a copy of the public key certificate of the originator, and verifying it using a trusted copy of the public key of the Certification Authority that generated the certificate. - 6.
+The recipient verifies the digital signature using the originator's public key.
 If the signature verifies correctly then the recipient has assurance that the source code has not been altered since it was digitally signed.
-To verify previously signed versions of the source code, the version signed most recently to the current one is "unwrapped" from the current version.
-This allows a reconstruction of each previously signed version in sequential order.
+To verify signed previous versions of the source code, the version signed most recently to the current one is "unwrapped" from the current version.
+This allows a reconstruction of each signed previous version in sequential order.